mozilla-services/socorro/webapp-php/README.txt

 Requirements
 ============
 PHP 5.2+
+php.ini settings
-php.ini settings - You should enable support for <?= style tags short_open_tag = On
+- You should enable support for <?= style tags: short_open_tag = On
+- You may wish to configure php how (not) to report certain errors: display_errors, display_startup_errors, error_reporting, log_errors

 Apache
 Configure your document root and allow for .htaccess files